fMorales-97/albumtag/README.md

 # Albumtag
-A POSIX complaint shell script to write metadata to your albums.
+A POSIX compliant shell script to write metadata to your albums.

 ## ¿How does it work?
 First you have to obtain the album, to do this you have to use `yt-dlp` or `youtube-dl` and download a playlist from youtube.
 This reason of this is because when an artist release an album, its record label distributes it in different platforms like Spotify, Itunes, Apple Music, etc. One of these platforms is Youtube and it uploads the album in the form of an auto-generated playlist, in other words, **you can find pretty much every album officially in youtube through playlists.**